Picking

 Apple cider vinegar

-We use the traditional Orleans or barrel process to make our raw apple cider vinegar slowly, the old-fashioned way.
-The freshly pressed apple juice is pumped straight into 220 litre barrels, where it is allowed to ferment into a dry cider over the Autumn and Winter.
-When warmer Spring weather arrives, and all the natural sugar in the apple juice has converted into alcohol, the cider is transferred into barrels which already contain a residue of vinegar ‘mother’ from the previous year’s batch.
+When all the natural sugar in the apple juice has converted into alcohol, the cider is ‘fed’ into barrels that already contain a residue of full strength vinegar and ‘mother’.
 Vinegar ‘mother’ is the special bacteria that slowly converts the cider’s alcohol into acetic acid in the presence of air.
-Over the Spring and Summer months the cider is left alone to gradually turn into vinegar at a rate of about 1% alcohol to 1% acetic acid per week (industrial-scale vinegar producers use forced aeration to complete the process in a matter of hours).
-By the end of the summer our raw apple cider vinegar is ready for bottling – with mother – straight from the barrel.
+This newly added cider is then left to gradually turn into vinegar, a process that can take anything from a few weeks to several months (industrial-scale vinegar producers use forced aeration to complete the process in a matter of hours).